-Anal douching safety tips for gay men who bottom
+Anal douching safety tips

 Anal douching isn’t something we talk about much in our community and we aren’t given many opportunities to learn about it.
 My high school coach taught sex ed.
 He said “Keep it in your pants, boys.
 Keep it in your pants.”
 Surprisingly, he never covered anal douching.
 Yet, we are all supposed to somehow know all about it.
 And, we succumb to societal pressure to pass white glove tests at all times of the day. #bottomstruggles.